celestemccall/JavaScript_Variables/README.md

 2. Declare a variable named `createdYear` using the `let` keyword, and assign it the value `1995` (number)
 3. Declare a variable named `isCaseSensitive` using the `let` keyword, and assign it the value `true` (boolean)

-## Exercise 4: Declaring and Assigning Values to Variables x2
+## Exercise 4: Declaring and Assigning Values to Variables x2 ## DONE

 Steps are to be completed in the `app.js` file.